monica08rc/dig540/README.md

 Upon completing the course, students will have:

-- Been shown a variety of the collection management packages in use across the field.
+- Been shown a variety of the collection management packages in use across the field;
-- Learned the fundamental structure and logic behind relational databases.
+- Learned the fundamental structure and logic behind relational databases;
-- Been introduced to concepts used in the PHP language to customize a CMS.
+- Been introduced to concepts used in the PHP language to customize a CMS;
-- Used data transformation tools to migrate collection data between formats.
+- Used data transformation tools to migrate collection data between formats;
 - Gained an appreciation for the special source concerns of working with cultural data in an information system.